krisztianb/typedoc-plugin-replace-in-comments/README.md

 # typedoc-plugin-replace-in-comments

-This is a plugin for TypeDoc that replaces text in comments.
+This is a plugin for [https://github.com/TypeStrong/typedoc](TypeDoc) that replaces text in comments.
 You can specify matching patterns and the text they should be replaced with.

 This can be useful for: